• Home

 Albeit a universally handy polyester thread will function admirably on most material, in case you’re working with a somewhat extraordinary fabric, for example, stretch or heavyweight, at that point, the general guideline is to utilize a similar sort of thread as the fabric.

 Matching color is also used for an attractive look.
 Occasionally, you might need a thread that is not quite the same as the fabric color.
-A different colored thread is used for an enhanced visualization for the most part when sewing.
+A different colored thread is used for enhanced visualization for the most part when sewing.

 Matching color is also used to make the garment more appealing to the eyes.
 On the off chance that you can’t find an accurate color match, pick a thread one or two shades darker than the fabric, as the light thread will stand apart more – except if you need to make something special of it!